bettergovph/govchain/README.md

 ## 📜 License

-This project is open source and available under the CC0 1.0 Universal License.
+This project is open source and available under the MIT License.
 See LICENSE file for details.

 ---

-**GovChain by BetterGov.ph**: Empowering transparency through decentralized government data.
+**GovChain by BetterGov.ph**: A foundational blockchain platform for government transparency - extend it to meet your needs.